 The Housing Authority was established by the Glendale City Council in 1975.
-The Authority is responsible for the administration of Department of Housing and Urban Development (HUD) funded Housing Choice Voucher rental assistance program (often called "Section 8"), which is funded annually.
-The Housing Authority also administers five other affordable housing program funds on behalf of the City, including the HUD HOME entitlement grant, the HUD Continuum of Care grant, the HUD Shelter Plus Care grant, the Low and Moderate Income Housing Asset Fund (former 20% Redevelopment Set Aside funds program income dollars), and the state funded BEGIN grant for First Time Home Buyers in the Doran Gardens homeownership development.
+The Housing Authority is responsible for the administration of Department of Housing and Urban Development (HUD) funded Housing Choice Voucher rental assistance program (often called "Section 8"), which is funded annually.
+The Housing Authority also administers six other affordable housing program funds on behalf of the City, including the HUD HOME entitlement grant, the HUD Continuum of Care grant, the HUD Shelter Plus Care grant, the Low and Moderate Income Housing Asset Fund (former 20% Redevelopment Set Aside funds program income dollars), the state funded BEGIN grant for First Time Home Buyers in the Doran Gardens homeownership development, and the Affordable Housing Trust Fund which receives density bonus, inclusionary and other local affordable housing funds.
 The Housing Authority's mission is to provide decent, safe, and sanitary dwellings for low to moderate income families, to preserve existing affordable housing, and to increase the supply and quality of new affordable housing.
-The Authority's financial data and transactions are included within the special revenue funds, and no separate financial report is issued for the Authority.
+The Housing Authority's financial data and transactions are included within the special revenue funds, and no separate financial report is issued for the Authority.